Yale Bulldogs golf: Early success

+Post War War II

-In the 1940s, however, Yale entered a period of decline.
-In March 1942, as part of cost-cutting measures related to World War II, Yale fired coach Thomson.
-Yale won the 1942 national intercollegiate championship but would never win the event for the remainder of the decade (or ever, in fact).
-In June 1942, the team's captain, Arthur Williams, was drafted into World War II.
+In the 1940s, however, Yale entered a period of decline, partly due to sacrifices related to World War II.
+In 1942, Yale announced it would "dispense with the services of three veteran coaches" including Ben Thomson, the golf coach, "as a wartime economy move."
+Thomson coached the team for 17 years.
+In the spring, the team's captain Edmund Gravely was recruited by the United States Air Force.
+Arthur Williams was elected captain shortly thereafter however he was also quickly drafted into World War II.
 Overall, the Yale team won no notable championships from 1944 to 1948.

 Shortly thereafter, in the late 1940s and early 1950s, the Yale golf team began playing better.
 Yale won the Eastern Intercollegiate Championship in 1949, 1951, 1953, and 1954.
 In addition, Lincoln Roden III won the 1951 Eastern Intercollegiate individual championship.
 In 1955, Al Wilson became the golf coach.
 Wilson coached the team for 15 years.
 The Yale golf team had much success during this era.
 During Wilson's tenure, the team recorded 136 wins against 14 losses for a winning percentage of 90%.
 This included seven Eastern Intercollegiate Championships.
 During this era, Robert Trent Jones Jr. and Rees Jones, future golf course architects, participated as a player and manager, respectively, for the team.

 Shortly thereafter, marked another period of decline.
 "The 1970s were not a good times for Yale golf," it was reported.
 Coach Wilson left his position in 1970.
 Yale undergraduates were reportedly uninterested in golf during the era.
 The Yale golf team "won no league championships" during the first half of the 1970s.
 University administration was considering selling Yale Golf Course.

 In the 1970s, Scottish-born David Paterson became the golf coach.
 Paterson turned around the team.
 He arranged a national schedule where Yale would play the best schools around the nation in an effort to improve performance.
-Paterson also inaugurated a number of significant tournaments, including the William S. Beinecke Annual Member-Guest Tournament, Widdy Neale Invitational, Yale Men’s College-Am, Yale Fall Intercollegiate Tournament (now Macdonald Cup), F.A.
+Paterson also inaugurated a number of significant tournaments, including the William S. Beinecke Annual Member-Guest Tournament, Widdy Neale Invitational, Yale Men's College-Am, Yale Fall Intercollegiate Tournament (now Macdonald Cup), F.A.
 Borsodi Student Championship, "Scratch Cup," and Yale Spring Opener.
 During this era, the future PGA Tour and European Tour pro Peter Teravainen played on the golf team.
 By freshman year, he was generally regarded as the best player on the team.
 In 1980, Paterson also inaugurated a spring break golf trip to the United Kingdom for the Yale golf team.
 This event would occur at four year intervals.
 The Yale golf team would play matches against leading British universities and golf clubs.
 Later on, at the end of the 20th century, the Yale golf team won the Ivy League championship in back-to-back years, in 1996 and 1997.
 In 2008, Paterson retired.